 - 1. Bass biology and the implications of a changing Lake Nipissing ecosystem - 2.
-Angling for bass, focusing on their sporting qualities (eagerness to bite, fishing style, fighting ability, and great experience for kids)
+Angling for bass, focusing on their sporting qualities (eagerness to bite, fishing style, fighting ability, and great for kids)

-5.5 Muskellunge
+5.5 Muskellunge (Esox masquinongy)

-Muskellunge (muskie) are primarily targeted in a catch and release trophy fishery which contributes to only 1-2% of all open water effort.
-Assessment data suggests that Lake Nipissing has a high quality muskie fishery, producing large fish.
-On average one thousand hours of open water angling effort targets muskie on the lake.
+Muskellunge (muskie) is primarily targeted as a catch and release trophy fishery which contributes to only 1-2% of all open water effort.
+Assessment data suggests that Lake Nipissing has a high quality muskellunge fishery, from the perspective of producing large fish.
+On average one thousand hours of open water angling effort targets muskies on the lake.
+In contrast to other lakes in the province, muskie and pike have co-evolved and as such it is believed that the interspecific competition between the two species has reached equilibrium in the lake.